In This Article

 - Medication.
 Both pimples and cold sores will leave your skin in a matter of time, usually within a week or two at most, but you can speed up your recovery with prescription medication.
 “Antiviral medications, like valacyclovir, can help decrease the duration of cold sores if taken when the first signs appear,” says Dr. Chang.
 “Pimples can be treated with a wide range of topical and oral medications as well as laser treatments.
 Topical antibiotics, like clindamycin lotion, and oral antibiotics, like doxycycline and minocycline, are effective in preventing and treating inflammatory acne.
 Some patients may require hormonal medications or isotretinoin for control of their acne.”

 - Avoid triggers.
-The herpes virus can become triggered when immune systems are already compromised, so keeping this and other triggers in mind may help you prepare for a possible cold sore outbreak, or possibly avoid one altogether.
+The herpes virus may become triggered when immune systems are already compromised, so keeping this and other triggers in mind may help you prepare for a possible cold sore outbreak, or possibly avoid one altogether.
 “Avoiding common cold sore triggers, such as stress, colds, or injury, can prevent its onset.
 Given sun exposure can trigger cold sores, sunscreen and SPF-containing lip balm can prevent future breakouts,” Dr. Chang explains.
 “Oral antivirals can be taken daily to help prevent cold sores from occurring in patients who get frequent recurrences.
 Taking oral antivirals around the time of facial laser treatments or lip injections can prevent the onset of cold sores.”

 - Maintain a healthy diet.
 “Growing research suggests that specific foods, like high sugar foods and dairy, may trigger acne in some patients,” Dr. Chang states, so if you notice pimples after you enjoy certain foods, it may be best to steer clear if you don’t want to deal with a breakout.
 It’s important to remember that, while a balanced diet may reduce herpes or acne symptoms for some people, it will not actually eliminate either condition.
 “Once you contract herpes simplex virus, however, there is no cure for it and the virus lies dormant in your body,” Dr. Chang says.